Vettel on pole for what could be a record win

 Although the Briton qualified 13th, he will start even further back on the grid after being handed a three place penalty for passing under a red flag during Friday’s opening practice session.

-Mexico’s Sergio Perez, who was told by McLaren only this week that he would not be driving for the team next season, gave the team a reminder of his talent with seventh place that equaled his season’s best.
+Mexico’s Sergio Perez, who was told by McLaren only this week that he would not be driving for the team next season, gave the team a reminder of his talent with one of his best qualifying efforts of the season in seventh place.

-There were more penalties handed out after qualifying with Sauber’s Esteban Gutierrez hit with a 10 place grid drop after impeding Williams driver Pastor Maldonado, who failed to get through the first phase.

-Marussia’s Max Chilton was handed a drive-through penalty for impeding in the same session and must serve it during the first five laps of Sunday’s race.

-Finnish rookie Valtteri Bottas brought smiles to struggling former champions Williams with ninth place on the grid.
+Finnish rookie Valtteri Bottas brought smiles to struggling former champions Williams with ninth place on the grid while soon-to-depart Venezuelan team mate Pastor Maldonado qualified only 18th.

 Editing by Alan Baldwin